tytydraco/yessleep/out/The_Deerman_.md

 Devin looked around pleasantly, pleased, his arms raised to address an empty room.
 "Ah, good.
 Now that we're alone.
 We can talk."

-"Wha… what?" she asked, her voice croaking shakily.
-Then she cleared it and tried again to sound steadier this time."
+"Wha… what?" she asked, her voice croaked.
+Then she cleared it and tried again, sounding steadier this time."
 What is it you want?"

 "You've experienced the night's enchantment, but now I want something in return."